What can we treat?-Balanced Equine Performance

-How do we perform Chiropractic?
+How do we perform Animal Biomechanical Medicine (ABM)?

 How do we perform Acupuncture on Animals?

 Very small Acupuncture needles can be used to stimulate Acupuncture points and are left in place for up to 20 minutes.
 Alternatively a hypodermic needle is used and a substance (Vitamin B12 and Traumeel – a homotoxicologic agent) is injected into Acupuncture points and will continue to stimulate the Acupuncture point after the needle is removed.
-Laser can also be used for sensitive area’s.
+Laser can also be used for sensitive areas.

 Typically the first consultation will take 1 to 1.5 hours.
 Follow up consultations usually take up to an hour.